Hello-world-28/Image-Search-Engine/README.md

 # Image-Search-Engine
-This is a project based on HTML,CSS and JS
+This project is based on HTML,CSS and JS